galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-prokka/tutorial.md

 >               - Click Execute
 >
 > A new file will be created in your history, this contains the JBrowse interactive visualisation.
 We will now view its contents and play with it
-> 2. Inspect the `JBrowse on data XX and data XX - Complete` file by clicking on the eye icon
+> 2. Inspect the `JBrowse on data XX and data XX - Complete` file by clicking on the {% icon galaxy-eye %} (eye) icon
 >
 >    The JBrowse window will appear in the centre Galaxy panel.
 >